 The cultural experience I had as a lad growing up in another country and learning new things like language, food and culture has adequately prepared me for the world stage.
 During my masters at AIMS, we were 48 students form 18 different African countries, all of which has cumulated in shaping my mind and personality.
 I had the opportunity to study in England, UK and my research group was culturally diverse.
 I must admit I have had my fair share of the cultural experience that comes along with school and it has adequately prepared me to work in any part of the world.

 Be focused and determined, show the willingness to learn and take up initiatives, never to settle for less above all be open-minded.

 I think the launch of the African Science Journal is a very positive and powerful initiative.
 Going forward, more of such initiatives such be encouraged.

-More support for the project Global Lab Network does in rural Ghana, which aims at equipping less privilege children with ICT skills
+More support for the project Global Lab Network does in rural Ghana, which aims at equipping less privileged children with ICT skills.